Maya Block: Faults

-A number of faults or fault zones have been identified within the Block, the most prominent of which include various boundary faults abutting the Maya Mountains, various offshore faults east of the Yucatán Peninsula–Belize, the Ticul Fault, the Malpaso Faults, and the Rio Hondo Faults.
+Several faults or fault zones have been identified within the Block, the most prominent of which include various boundary faults abutting the Maya Mountains, various offshore faults east of the Yucatán Peninsula–Belize, the Ticul Fault, the Malpaso Faults, and the Rio Hondo Faults.
 (Note: The Maya Block is additionally bounded by the Motagua–Polochic Faults, and possibly, faults in or near the Isthmus of Tehuantepec, as per section 'Extent' of this article.)

 Tectonics

-The Block is thought to experience significant counterclockwise rotation and a north-northwest down tilt, which gradually lowers the northern portion of the Yucatán Platform, thereby lifting its southern extreme in the Maya Mountains.
+The Block is thought to experience significant counterclockwise rotation and a north-northwest down tilt, gradually lowering the northern portion of the Yucatán Platform, and thereby lifting its southern extreme in the Maya Mountains.
 It is nonetheless tectonically rigid or stable, experiencing an absolute west-southwest motion of 1.8 cm per annum.
 (Note: With the Cocos Plate experiencing an absolute northeast motion of 7 cm per annum, the Chortis Block a southeast motion of 0.9 cm per annum, and the Cayman Ridge a southwest-northeast rifting of 2 cm per annum (Authemayou, Brocard, Teyssier & Simon-Labric 2011).)
 Central America, including the southern portion of the Maya Block, 'is very well-known and characterised by numerous, medium size earthquakes preceded and followed by damaging shocks,' with the Middle America Trench in the Pacific deemed the main source of such quakes.
 (Note: Ninety-three per cent of the total moment for M_{s} > 7.0 earthquakes in Central America during 1898–1994 was released along the Middle America Trench (Bundschuh & Alvarado 2012).
 Earthquakes of M_{s} ≥ 8.0 have not been observed in Central America since 1505, though this 500-year period has been deemed 'not long enough to rule out the occurrence of such events in the region,' while 16th and 17th century Spanish historical records have been described as 'poor' (Bundschuh & Alvarado 2012).)
 Of thirty-three earthquakes of M_{s} ≥ 7.0 in Central America during 1900–1993, the epicentres of at least two of these were located within the Block (in its southwestern quadrant), though a further nine were located near it (in the Motagua–Polochic Faults or the portion of the Middle America Trench bordering the Block).